dhlevi/wfwx-datamart/README.md

 For readings, the above plus:

 - stations: A comma seperated list of station codes
-- start: The start date/time `required`
+- start: The start date/time `required` defaults to 24 hours from now
-- end: The end date/time `required`
+- end: The end date/time `required` defaults to now

 Note that a maximum of 31 days can be returned for readings.
+Note that statistics endpoints so not have page, rows, or ordering, and you can query more than 31 days.
+The default will only be 24 hours, so ensure you supply sensible start and end times for statistics.

 ## RSQL